Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 The system must be connected to a hosepipe, so it relies on your property having *good water pressure* from the mains.

-The motion sensor is battery powered and works during daylight and in the night when it’s dark.
+The motion sensor is battery powered and works during daylight and at night when it’s dark.

 When a fox, cat or other animal passes in front of the sensor, a 5-second burst of water is released.

 The system then resets itself before waiting for the next target.

 For maximum effect we suggest you reposition the product every few days to start with, just to confuse and startle the foxes.